 Ancient cities, spectacular coastline, world-famous historic sights and plenty of pasta, there are oodles of things to see, eat, photograph and do in Tuscany with kids.
-Here are some of the highlights, which all make excellent day trips from nearby Park Albatros, San Vincenzo.
+Here are nine unmissable things to see near San Vincenzo with kids, which all make excellent day trips from Park Albatros.

 High on a hill, surveying rolling Tuscan coastline and a vast expanse of ocean from its ancient perch, sits the old Etruscan city of Populonia.
 Turn off the air con and open the windows as you climb the winding, wending road upwards and listen to the sound of the singing cicadas for maximum holiday vibes.
 The car park at the top has one of the best views around and is a great spot for sunset viewing.
 Butterflies flitter beneath the castle ruin during the day, cypress trees dot the hillside and age-old walls envelop a charming stone town – this is Tuscany pulling out all the stops.
 Inside its 15th century walls, discover paved streets with little shops selling art, jewellery and clothes, delightful restaurants and the impressive castle.
 Entry to the castle is around €2.50 per adult and is definitely worth a gander with kids – just watch out for little ones on the steep narrow steps, you’ll need to do some funky manoeuvres to carry them up.
 Your endeavours are rewarded at the top with breathtaking views over terracotta rooftops and the sea, all the way to the Island of Elba.
 Nowadays only a handful of people live in Populonia, but it is possible to rent a holiday apartment with stunning sea views.